Wandalen/wTools/module/core/strs_tools/docs/api/002_string_utilities_api.md

 **ANSI stripping** accepts a string and returns an owned string with all ANSI sequences removed.

+**Visual length** accepts a string and returns the number of visible characters (Unicode codepoints) it contains after stripping ANSI escape sequences.
+This is a char count, not a display-column count.
+The grapheme-aware variant counts grapheme clusters instead of codepoints.

-**Visual length** accepts a string and returns the number of terminal display columns it occupies, accounting for multi-byte characters.
+**Visual width** accepts a string and returns the number of terminal display columns it occupies after stripping ANSI escape sequences.
+Wide characters (CJK, emoji) contribute 2 columns; combining marks contribute 0.
+The grapheme-aware variant processes grapheme clusters rather than individual codepoints.
+Requires the `ansi` feature; the grapheme-aware variant additionally requires `ansi_unicode`.

 **ANSI truncation** accepts a string and a target column width and returns the string trimmed to that width without splitting multi-byte characters or orphaning escape sequences.